nccgroup/binja_sensei/simple_overflow/README.md

 ![Screenshot](images/20.png)

-Next, I'll click the "Continue" button, which will tell GDB to continue executing until it hits another breakpoint (all of which we just deleted).
+Next, I'll click the "Continue" button, which will tell GDB to continue executing until it hits another breakpoint (all of which I just deleted).
 The shell function executes `/bin/sh`, and a prompt appears in the interaction console.

 ![Screenshot](images/21.png)